szymonmaszke/torchdatasets/README.md

 If you find any issue or you think some functionality may be useful to others and fits this library, please [open new Issue](https://help.github.com/en/articles/creating-an-issue) or [create Pull Request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).

-To get an overview of something which one can done to help this project, see [Roadmap](https://github.com/szymonmaszke/torchdata/blob/master/ROADMAP.md)
+To get an overview of thins one can do to help this project, see [Roadmap](https://github.com/szymonmaszke/torchdata/blob/master/ROADMAP.md)